JesusMG/conflictsdetector-mergebot/README.md

 #### Progress so far: TrunkBot on its full glory
 At this stage, TrunkBot is fully functional and ready to process task branches.
 The screenshot below shows the resultant Branch Explorer after the first task branch was processed by TrunkBot and the merged code was successfully built in Jenkins:
 ![TrunkBot - First integration Cycle](https://image.ibb.co/dMeuHq/04-Trunk-Bot-First-Cycle.png)
-As the build was successful, TrunkBot checked-in the merged code in “/main” branch, it turned the branch status attribute to “merged” value, as well as the related Jira issue status.
-Then, it labeled the resultant changeset with an automatic label name: “REL_1.0”.
-Finally, TrunkBot triggered the configured “post-check-in” job in Jenkins.
+As the build was successful, TrunkBot checked-in the merged code in **/main** branch, it turned the branch status attribute to *merged* value, as well as the related Jira issue status.
+Then, it labeled the resultant changeset with an automatic label name: **REL_1.0**.
+Finally, TrunkBot triggered the configured *post-check-in job* in Jenkins.

 ### 3- The ConflictsBot
 Now let’s suppose the project evolves to a more complex scenario, where several users work concurrently on different task branches:
 ![TrunkBot - Second integration Cycle](https://image.ibb.co/iV4iAA/05-Trunk-Bot-Second-Cycle.png)
-As you can see, a new branch (“/main/PNU-3”) was processed by TrunkBot and successfully merged in “/main” branch.
+As you can see, a new branch (**/main/PNU-3**) was processed by TrunkBot and successfully merged in **/main** branch.
 Let’s suppose this branch carries several remarkable changes in the project to implement a feature.
 And hence, its integration possibly causes other “resolved” queued branches (colored in blue in the screenshot above) to require manual user intervention during their merge.
-One of these affected branches is “/main/PNU-5”.
-And let’s also suppose TrunkBot will process  “/main/PNU-2” and “/main/PNU-4” before, which don’t have any manual conflicts with “/main” branch so far.
+One of these affected branches is **/main/PNU-5**.
+And let’s also suppose TrunkBot will process  **/main/PNU-2** and **/main/PNU-4** before, which don’t have any manual conflicts with **/main** branch so far.
-With the current setup (no “ConflictsBot” yet), we will have to wait until “/main/PNU-2” and “/main/PNU-4” are processed by TrunkBot to notice the branch “/main/PNU-5” requires resolving manual conflicts with “/main” branch.
+With the current setup (no *ConflictsBot* yet), we will have to wait until **/main/PNU-2** and **/main/PNU-4** are processed by TrunkBot to notice the branch **/main/PNU-5** requires resolving manual conflicts with **/main** branch.
-But, as “/main/PNU-5” is already tagged with “resolved” status attribute, we could anticipate the fact the branch requires manual conflict resolution on its merge to “/main” branch.
-Here’s where ConflictsBot comes into play.
+But, as **/main/PNU-5** is already tagged with *resolved* status attribute, we could anticipate the fact the branch requires manual conflict resolution on its merge to **/main** branch.
+Here’s where *ConflictsBot* comes into play.

 #### Setup ConflictsBot
 Download and compile ConflictsBot following the instructions above.
 Once the bin files are ready, let’s use it in our Plastic server.
-Go to DevOps section in Plastic Server WebAdmin > Mergebot Types > Add custom mergebot type now:
+Go to DevOps section in *Plastic Server WebAdmin > Mergebot Types > Add custom mergebot type now*:
 ![Plastic DevOps - Add custom mergebot](https://image.ibb.co/kB8X3V/06-Add-Custom-Merge-Bot.png)
 And then fill the form with the proper paths depending on the location of your downloaded ConflictsBot project.
-No extra parameters are required in the “command line to start”.
+No extra parameters are required in the `command line to start`.
 See example below:
 ![Plastc DevOps - Configure custom mergebot type](https://image.ibb.co/khpGVA/07-Fill-Custom-Merge-Bot.png) Now we’re ready to configure an actual instance of ConflictsBot.
-Go to DevOps section in Plastic Server WebAdmin > Dashboard > Add a new MergeBot.
+Go to *DevOps* section in *Plastic Server WebAdmin > Dashboard > Add a new MergeBot*.
-The configuration values regarding repo to track, “trunk” branch and task branches prefix are the same as TrunkBot:
+The configuration values regarding repo to track, *trunk* branch and task branches prefix are the same as TrunkBot:
 ![Plastc DevOps - New ConflictsBot instance - Page 1](https://image.ibb.co/bUmwVA/08-New-Conflicts-Bot-1.png)
 Next, regarding the *status* attribute of task branches, the recommended configuration is to set the same values as TrunkBot.
 At least for the following entries:
 * The name of the *status* attribute.